How much of that LLC do you own, and why does it matter? How do you determine the ownership percentage interest in an LLC?

 Is there any other Agreement about LLC Ownership Percentage?

 Even if there is no formal operating agreement, some other understanding could be reasonably interpreted as an agreement about ownership percentage.
-For example, an email between the members clearly stating that A owns x% and B owns x%.
+For example, an email between the members clearly states that A owns x% and B owns y%.
 Or a K1 partnership return that was already filed indicating the ownership percentages of the owners.
+Or a liquor license application that lists you as a member with a certain percentage.
 Maybe there was a clear understanding between the parties that was not written down.
-All of the above could be the basis for LLC ownership percentage.
+All of the above could potentially be the basis for LLC ownership.

 Technically, New York does not allow oral operating agreements (Section 102(u) of the New York Limited Liability Company Law).
 So any oral understanding regarding ownership percentages could be seen as an oral operating agreement.
 But there is some support in New York courts that may allow you to get away with it if you have no other way of showing what you firmly believe was agreed between you and the other members.

-If no Operating Agreement or other understanding, check the LLC Law
+If there is no Operating Agreement or other understanding, check the LLC Law

 If there is really nothing else, you are left with what the law says.
 Under New York LLC Law Section 503, profits and losses are to be allocated based on the contributions of each member.
 Contributions can be monetary or in the form of services or property.
 So if you worked day and night for the LLC and contributed a piece of property and the other members did nothing, you would probably own a larger percentage ownership interest compared to those members.
-The same is true for distributions to members, Section 504.
+You would also be entitled to a larger share of any distributions to members, Section 504.

 This concept is also applied to voting and who has a majority.
 Section 102(o) says that a majority means the members whose share of the profits is more than half of all shares of all members.